elijah-bennett0/IntentLimit/README.md

 Even close to being finished but it's making progress.

 Ps.
-Don't mind how shitty the code is, this is basically a beta and I don't do much oop coding so it's basically a big learning experience.
+Don't mind how shitty the code is, this is basically a beta and I don't do much oop so it's basically a big learning experience.